 The decision on your admission into a program comes in two stages:

 1. Admission is based on your general suitability for study abroad and will be considered based on a combination of factors:

 - your most recent cumulative GPA

 - academic background in your proposed field of study

 - professor's recommendation

 - adequate language preparation (if applicable to your program)

 - class level or seniority

-2. You will be notified of your acceptance status officially by an emailed acceptance letter from the oIP.
-Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive the acceptance letter from the oIP.
+2. You will be notified of your acceptance status via the oIP's online applcation software - Terra Dotta.
+Please note that although you may receive informal communication from your program director regarding the status of your acceptance, your admission to the program is not official until you receive official nitification from the oIP.
 Acceptance is contingent on maintaining the minimum GPA required for the program and on review of your record with Academic Affairs, Student Affairs, and University Business Office.